awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 ## ContactDetails<a name="ctr-contact-details"></a>

 Contains user\-defined attributes which are lightly typed within the contact\.

+This object is used only for task contacts\.
+For voice or chat contacts, or for tasks that have contact attributes set with the flow block, check the [ContactTraceRecord](#ctr-ContactTraceRecord) Attributes object\.

 **ContactDetailsName**
 Type: String